 Like many large organisations which have been in existence for a long period of time, government agencies have many legacy systems which use older technology or bespoke solutions to hold their data.
-These systems are often difficult to map out, connect with and require tremendous effort to support change.
+These systems are often difficult to map out and connect with and require tremendous effort to support change.

-- Aligned: data architecture is aligned with the organisation's business strategy - Comprehensive: the architecture minimises impact of information silos by combining data across the agencies business functions and across the agency as a whole - Integrated: the architecture provides a mechanism that documents the relationship among architecture components across domains and their alignment to agency and whole-of-government strategic goals - Scalable: the architecture can be applied to various organisational levels and scopes (i.e. whole-of-government, cross-agencies, agency, line of business, segments, capability, etc). - Flexible: the architecture supports automation and is designed to meet changing business needs & new technology - Standards: the architecture adopts best-practice-based architectural design (such as Reference Architectures) to build and document common business and technical capabilities.
+- Aligned: data architecture is aligned with the organisation's business strategy. - Comprehensive: the data architecture minimises impact of information silos by combining data across the agency's business functions. - Integrated: the data architecture provides a mechanism that documents the relationship among architecture components across domains and their alignment to agency and whole-of-government strategic goals. - Scalable: the architecture can be applied to various organisational levels and scopes (i.e. whole-of-government, cross-agencies, agency, line of business, segments, capability, etc). - Flexible: the architecture supports automation and is designed to meet changing business needs and new technology. - Standards: the architecture adopts best-practice architectural design (such as Reference Architectures) to build and document common business and technical capabilities.